The benefits of pre-trade training

 - you gain essential skills and form basic knowledge that can help you develop your career

 - some employers will only hire you once you've completed pre-trade training

 - you can try an industry and find out if you like it without committing long term.

 How can you find out about pre-trade training courses?

 You can search our courses database to find out what pre-trade courses are offered, or contact training providers directly.

 Course costs vary so it’s best to ask the training provider.
 It’s also a good idea to check out your funding options.
 You may be eligible to get two years' study paid through the fees-free initiative.
 A number of training providers offer subsidised pre-trade training courses – talk to your training provider, Work and Income or careers.govt.nz to find out more.

 The qualification you get depends on the course you do.
 Most training courses offer Level 2 or Level 3 certificates.

-However, not all pre-trade courses are part of the New Zealand Qualifications Framework (NZQF).
-If the course isn’t part of NZQF you can’t cross-credit it to a New Zealand Certificate later on.
+However, not all pre-trade courses are part of the New Zealand Qualifications and Credentials Framework (NZQCF).
+If the course isn’t part of NZQCF you can’t cross-credit it to a New Zealand Certificate later on.